islideer/blog/posts/2025/ts-class-fields.md

   field?: number

   check() {
-    return "field" in this
+    return 'field' in this
   }
 }

 const foo = new Foo()

 if (foo.check()) {
-  console.log("field exists on foo")
+  console.log('field exists on foo')
 } else {
-  throw new Error("field does not exist on foo")
+  throw new Error('field does not exist on foo')
 }
 ```